aalvar23nd/Alvarez-Data-Science-Portfolio/MLStrealitApp/README.md

-# Lessons in Machine Learning Applications: <br> A Streamlit App to Train a Supervised Machine Learning Model <br> (Linear Regression)
+# Lessons in Supervised Machine Learning Applications: <br> A Streamlit App to Train a Supervised Machine Learning Model <br> (Linear Regression)

 ## Project Overview
-### "Lessons in Machine Learning Applications" is a streamlit app that allows users to explore linear regression.
+### "Lessons in Supervised Machine Learning Applications" is a streamlit app that allows users to explore linear regression.
 Users can:<br>
 1. Upload their own dataset (csv file)
   <br>or